 A critically important area of excess spending and patient suffering is connected to care that is not only unnecessary, but harmful to patients.
 Preventing medical harm is also referred to as the practice of patient safety.1

-In 1999, the Institute of Medicine (IOM) estimated that annually 98,000 patients lost their lives due to medical harm.1 The IOM report sounded an alarm to the country, calling for sweeping changes to the health-care system to improve patient safety.
+In 1999, the Institute of Medicine (IOM) estimated that 98,000 patients anually lose their lives due to medical harm.2 The IOM report sounded an alarm to the country, calling for sweeping changes to the health care system to improve patient safety.

 What is Medical Harm?

-While medical harm spans all providers—hospitals, doctors, dialysis centers, nursing homes and outpatient surgical centers—most of what we know of this harm is about hospitals.
+While medical harm spans all providers—hospitals, doctors, dialysis centers, nursing homes and outpatient surgical centers—most of what we know of this harm is from hospitals.

-Preventable hospital readmissions—another source of wasteful spending—are in a category that is different from medical harm, but these are often connected to hospital-acquired infections and other types of errors.
+Preventable hospital readmissions—another source of wasteful spending—are in a category that is different from medical harm, but these are often connected to hospital-acquired infections and other types of medical harm.

-Of grave concern, while known to be a large problem there’s never been an actual count of how many patients are harmed while receiving medical care.
+While known to be a large problem, there has never been an actual count of how many patients are harmed while receiving medical care.
 Public hospital reporting systems and internal peer-review capture only a fraction of patient harm or negligent care.
 The precise number of medical harm events is debated and likely underestimated.
 Death certificates do not include a field to report if a patient died due to reasons related to medical error.9

 The following information provides a partial picture of the cost of medical harm.